-- 14.1 The Board may establish committees or task forces as it deems necessary to carry out the business of the Board.
+14.1 The Board may establish ad-hoc committees or task forces as it deems necessary to carry out the business of the Board.
 Only the Board, and not the Executive or Finance committees, has the ability to establish such groups.
 The Board will establish specific terms of reference for all committees or task forces, or may delegate this responsibility to the Executive Committee.
-Terms of reference for all committees and task forces must ensure that such groups are responsible for clearly defined deliverables and are time limited. - 14.2 Committees will normally meet before and/or after board meetings at the discretion of the committee chair and depending on their program of work.
-Committees and task forces may conduct business only when a majority of members is present.
+Terms of reference for all committees and task forces must ensure that such groups are responsible for clearly defined deliverables and are time limited.